Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - The Tigers rank 33rd in college basketball with 104.7 points scored per 100 possessions, and 216th in college basketball defensively with 90.5 points conceded per 100 possessions.

-- Clemson and its opponents have been relatively even in the turnover battle.
-The Tigers commit 9.4 per game (29th in college basketball) and force 9.5 (341st in college basketball play).
+- Clemson and its opponents have been mostly even in the turnover battle.
+The Tigers commit 9.4 per game (29th in college basketball) and force 9.5 (341st in college basketball action).

 TCU Performance Insights

-- The Horned Frogs put up 91.7 points per game (sixth in college basketball) while allowing 66.1 per outing (74th in college basketball).
-They have a +179 scoring differential and outscore opponents by 25.6 points per game.
+- The Horned Frogs are outscoring opponents by 25.6 points per game, with a +179 scoring differential overall.
+They put up 91.7 points per game (sixth in college basketball) and allow 66.1 per contest (74th in college basketball).

-- TCU comes out on top in the rebound battle by an average of 10.2 boards.
-It pulls down 36.1 rebounds per game (61st in college basketball) compared to its opponents' 25.9.
+- The 36.1 rebounds per game TCU accumulates rank 61st in college basketball, 10.2 more than the 25.9 its opponents record.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.